-Name of Structure Plan Date of WAPC Approval/Last Amendment Purpose of Structure Plan Mapping Reference Local Planning Strategy Implications and Responses North East Precinct Structure Plan (Claremont Oval) Approval August 2010 Addendum October 2014 To guide the development of the Claremont North East Precinct surrounding the Claremont Football Oval, in close proximity to the Claremont Train Station, for mixed use and residential purposes.
+Name of Structure Plan Date of WAPC an Approval/Last Purpose of Structure Plan Amendment Mapping Reference Local Planning Strategy Implications and Responses North East Precinct Structure Plan (Claremont Oval) Approval August 2010 Addendum October 2014 To guide the development of the Claremont North East Precinct surrounding the Claremont Football Oval, in close proximity to the Claremont Train Station, for mixed use and residential purposes.
 It provides for the redevelopment of underutilised landholdings to facilitate a transit oriented development.
 The NEP Structure Plan Addendum includes a summary of variations to the original Structure Plan when approving the Detailed Area Plans and Design Guidelines for the development.
 Figure 3 Planning framework to be reviewed as and when required.

-Name of Structure Plan Date of WAPC Approval/Last Amendment Purpose of Structure Plan Mapping Reference Local Planning Strategy Implications and Responses Loch Street Station Precinct Structure Plan On advice from the DPLH, address required modifications to the Structure Plan by incorporation into this Strategy and progression to inclusion of associated density codings and zonings in the now local planning scheme.
-To facilitate potential additional residential development of the land within approximately 400 metres of the Loch Street railway station within the Town's boundaries.
-The Structure Plan is intended to: Identify land development opportunities and constraints for higher density development; Identify existing key potential sites for development that are of significance together with land that may have potential for future consolidation and redevelopment; Present models of how development could best be accommodated for varying lot parcels; and Demonstrate how the proposed density development concept could be implemented through the Town's local planning tools and mechanisms.
+Name of Structure Plan Date of WAPC Approval/Last Amendment Purpose of Structure Plan Mapping Reference Local Planning Strategy Implications and Responses Following progression of the Local Planning Strategy and progression to prepare a new Local Planning Scheme, it is preferred to incorporate the Loch Street Station Precinct Structure Plan into the new Local Planning Scheme To facilitate potential additional residential development of the land within approximately 400 metres of the Loch Street railway station within the Town's boundaries.
+The Structure Plan is intended to: • Identify land development opportunities and constraints for higher density development; • Identify existing key potential sites for development that are of significance together with land that may have potential for future consolidation and redevelopment; • Present models of how development could best be accommodated for varying lot parcels; and • Demonstrate how the proposed density development concept could be implemented through the Town's local planning tools and mechanisms.
 Figure 4 Consistent with the Structure Plan, the Strategy recommends increasing residential densities and providing a mix of housing typologies in close proximity to train stations, including Loch Street station as one of the seven planning areas.
-Claremont Town Centre Precinct Structure Plan (Draft Advertised as at May 2022) Pending approval The PSP seeks to facilitate the redevelopment of the Claremont Town Centre Precinct in a way that: Maintains and enhances 'village feel' for Claremont Town Centre, and ensures that the unique character of the precinct is respected, retained, enhanced and celebrated; Delivers an optimal Transit Oriented Development (TOD) and Activity Centre outcome for the centre in response to its excellent access to high frequency public transport, particularly via the Perth to Fremantle Railway Line and Stirling Highway activity corridor; Responds sensitively to residential interface amenity, both fro existing residents within the town centre and where new development abuts established suburban residential development that frames the core of the town centre; Defines appropriate building envelopes and key development criteria to guide redevelopment of private property; Identifies the location and type of key public spaces to provide a high level of amenity for current and future residents and visitors; and Facilitates improved connectivity, safety and a high level of activity within the movement network and broader public realm.
+Claremont Town Centre Precinct Structure Plan Approval 24 September 2024 The PSP seeks to facilitate the redevelopment of the Claremont Town Centre Precinct in a way that: Maintains and enhances the unique character of the Claremont Town Centre, and ensures precinct is respected, retained, enhanced and celebrated; Delivers an optimal Transit Oriented Development (TOD) and Activity Centre outcome for the centre in response to its excellent access to high frequency public transport, particularly via the Perth to Fremantle Railway Line and Stirling Highway activity corridor; Responds sensitively to residential interface amenity, both for existing residents within the town centre and where new development abuts established suburban residential development that frames the core of the town centre; Defines appropriate building envelopes and key development criteria to guide redevelopment of private property; Identifies the location and type of key public spaces to provide a high level of amenity for current and future residents and visitors; and Facilitates improved connectivity, safety and a high level of activity within the movement network and broader public realm.
 Figure 5 The Claremont Town Centre PSP has been prepared concurrently with the Strategy.
 The documents are consistent in encouraging the redevelopment of the Town Centre through additional residential development with a mix of non-residential uses to create a vibrant centre which maintains its unique local identity.